jbush001/NyuziProcessor/firmware/nuengine/README.md

 splitting into two.
 - Ability to have state changes.
 Need proper command queues rather than hard coded state in main.
-- Allocating resources in global initializers is bad.
+- Allocating resources in global constructors is bad.
 Should clean this up.
-- Triangles that are edge on will be rendered as lines that extend to infinity in both directions.
-Need to detect a special case, probably just culling entirely.